jphouminh71/WebDev/Notes/IntroJavascript.md

 *  **document.lastModified;** , this method returns the date of the last modified

 ### Global Javascript Objects
-	* Objects that javascript needs to create a model of such as objects that deal with date and time
+*  Objects that javascript needs to create a model of such as objects that deal with date and time, its like when you include premade packages / modules

 ## Keywords